What is a fixed-rate mortgage?

 Fixed-rate mortgage requirements

-Ready to lock down your housing costs with a fixed-rate mortgage?
-Let's dive into everything you need to know about qualifying for this popular home loan option.
-Whether you're a first-time home buyer or looking to refinance, understanding the ins and outs of fixed-rate mortgages can make all the difference in your financial planning.
+Whether you're a first-time home buyer or looking to refinance, understanding the ins and outs of fixed-rate mortgages can help you feel better prepared before applying.
 Let's get started!

 Fixed-rate mortgage loan interest rates

-A fixed interest rate on a mortgage is set by considering a blend of broader economic conditions and your personal financial details.
-Lenders start with the big picture, like the economy's overall health and benchmark interest rates, such as U.S. Treasury yields.
-Then, they factor in their own costs and the competitive landscape to make sure their rates are attractive.
-On a more personal level, your credit score, debt-to-income ratio, the size of your down payment, amongst other factors come into play.
+Lenders set interest rates by considering a blend of broader economic conditions and your personal financial details.
+They often start with the big picture, like the economy's overall health and benchmark interest rates, such as U.S. Treasury yields.
+Next, lenders factor in their own costs and the competitive landscape to make sure their rates are attractive.
+Your credit score, debt-to-income ratio, the size of your down payment, amongst other factors also come into play.

 Fixed-rate mortgage loan down payments

-The golden rule of thumb is the more money you put up front, the better terms you’ll lock down.
 Typically, fixed-rate loans require at least a 5% down payment, which is a portion of the home's purchase price that you pay right away.
-This isn't just a formality—it's a key factor of your loan that affects everything from your monthly payments to whether you'll need Private Mortgage Insurance (PMI).

 Wondering what your monthly costs would be?
 Use our Mortgage Calculator to figure out your monthly payment for a fixed-rate mortgage.